panjf2000/ants/README.md

 ![](ants_bench_1000w.png)

 There was only the test of `ants` Pool because my computer was crash when it reached 1000w goroutines.

+**As you can see, `ants` can up to 2x~6x faster than goroutines without pool and the memory consumption is reduced by 10 to 20 times.**

 [1]: https://godoc.org/github.com/panjf2000/ants?status.svg
 [2]: https://godoc.org/github.com/panjf2000/ants